imakshayverma/gramex-guide/pptxhandler/README.md

 - `clone.key`: For lists or tuples, this is the same as `clone.pos`.
 For dicts, Series, DataFrames, etc, it's the key or index
 - `clone.val`: Value corresponding to `clone.key`
 - `clone.parent`: If a group was cloned, and a shape inside the group was cloned too, `clone.parent` returns the `clone` object of the parent group
-- `clone.shape`: Currently cloned shape
+- `clone.shape`: Currently cloned [PPTX shape](https://python-pptx.readthedocs.io/en/latest/api/shapes.html#shape-objects-autoshapes), e.g. `clone.shape.width`

 <div class="example">
   <a class="example-demo" href="clone-shape/">Clone shape example</a>